Onyx Club: History

 In February of 1934, after the end of prohibition, the Onyx Club became an authorized club in a new location at 72 West 52nd Street.
 The Onyx featured musicians including the Spirits of Rhythm and Art Tatum, who then was the regular intermission pianist.
 It burned down in 1935.
-Helbock rebuilt it and reopened it July 13, 1935, and reopened with Red McKenzie, Stuff Smith, Jonah Jones, John Kirby, Maxine Sullivan, and others.
+Helbock rebuilt it, and on July 13, 1935, reopened it with Red McKenzie, Stuff Smith, Jonah Jones, John Kirby, Maxine Sullivan, and others.